andaze/hugo-jobs/content/vision/perspective/_index.en.md

 ---
-title:  "Andaz Mission."
+title:  "Andaze Mission."
 date:   2020-08-05T15:53:27+06:00
 draft: false
 weight: 1
 advtitle2: "Vision and Training Policy"
 advtitle3: "VISIONS"
 description: "We want to nurture engineers who can take a leap forward in the industry with modern management techniques.
-Andaz has been combining IT technologies from around the world to face the challenges faced by companies in Japan and India.
+Andaze has been combining IT technologies from around the world to face the challenges faced by companies in Japan and India.
 We would like to share with you our vision and training policy, which is the foundation of our company."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",